Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Simulation

-\textit{Binary examples.} We also include the results for binary outcomes with logistic regression model, which is the most discrete possible case.
+\textit{Binary examples.} We now consider an example of binary outcomes with a logistic regression model.
 We set $\text{logit}(p_1)=\beta_0+\beta_1X_1+\beta_2X_2$ where $p_1$ is the probability of 1, $\beta_0=-2, \beta_1=2,\beta_2=1$, $X_1\sim N(0,1)$, and $X_2$ is a dummy variable with probability of one as 0.7.
-Figure \ref{fig:binary} summarizes the results.
-From the first row, when the sample size is 100, the difficulty resulting from high level of discreteness is clear since the deviance and Pearson residuals are far apart from normality.
+Figure~\ref{fig:binary} summarizes the results.
+Due to the undesirable performance of Pearson residuals, we include randomized quantile residuals instead.
+From the first row, when the sample size is 100, the difficulty resulting from a high level of discreteness is clear since the deviance residuals are far apart from normality.
 However, the proposed method is reasonably close to the null pattern.
-When we increase the sample size to 2000, the deviance and Pearson residuals do not improve, whereas the proposed method gets closer to the null pattern.
+Randomized quantile residuals do not seem to closely follow a normal distribution as desired in the top row.
+This could be the result of a specific realization of the injected noise.
+We further demonstrate this point in Appendix \ref{sec:addsim} (Figure~\ref{fig:random}).
+When we increase the sample size to 2000, the deviance residuals do not improve, whereas the proposed method gets closer to the null pattern.
 This is consistent with our theoretical results in Section \ref{asym}.
-For the proposed method, a large sample size is a remedy for the poor performance induced by high level of discreteness, whereas the discrepancy of the deviance and Pearson residuals with normality cannot be fixed by increasing sample size.
+For the proposed method, a large sample size is a remedy for the poor performance induced by a high level of discreteness, while the discrepancy of deviance and Pearson residuals with normality cannot be fixed by increasing the sample size.
 This property of the proposed method is especially useful under the current trend of utilizing large datasets.
-We can draw similar conclusions from other examples including negative binomial distributions, which we will include in Section \ref{sec:miss} for a comparison with misspecified models.